What if I only want to play if I can be on the same team as a friend?

 What if I can't afford the registration fee?

 You may be eligible for KidSport or JumpStart which may pay part or all of the registration fee.
 You will need to apply for funding but let the Executive know you are in the process of applying.
+If you do not qualify for KidSport or JumpStart, please ask us about alternate funding.

 Can girls register for baseball?